-For illustration we show in Fig. ?? the top 5 precipitation events detected with the fldsum index and the previously mentioned configurations of the PSI.
-We see that ranks as top event and that events such as, Additionally, the temporal evolution of the field sum (fldsum) is shown.
-The PSI detects the six HPEs affecting SGer during the season, namely, on the 08 May, 14 May,

-- 335 28 May, 14 Jun, 22 Jun, and 25 Jun (Fig. 2).
-For a fixed value of the percentile (perc = 80), the impact of considering persistent precipitation during the two days prior to the analysed date (perc 80 days 2; black) is to reduce the PSI values and to shift the peaks to the last day of the event (see events 1, 3, and 5), compared to considering no days of persistent precipitation (perc 80-days 0; dark grey).
-On the other hand, for a fixed value of the persistence parameter (d = 2), increasing the percentile (perc 95 days 2; light grey) does not affect the timing of the temporal evolution, but reduces the PSI values and neglects - 340 episodes of stratiform rain (11-Jun).
+To assess the performance of the PSI in detecting HPEs, we analyse in detail the exceptional heavy precipitation season of spring 2007 in southern Germany and the Alps (Schacher et al., 2007).
+Figure 2 shows the temporal evolution of daily PSI values at SGer for different settings of the percentile in $RR{perc{ij}}$ and of the persistence parameter (d).
+Additionally, the temporal evolution of the field sum (fldsum) is shown.
+The PSI detects the six HPEs affecting SGer during the season, namely, on the 08 May, 14 May, 28 May, 14 Jun, 22 Jun, and 25 Jun (Fig. 2).
+For a fixed value of the percentile (perc = 80), the impact of considering persistent precipitation during the two days prior to the analysed date (perc-80-days-2; black) is to reduce the PSI values and to shift the peaks to the last day of the event (see events 1, 3, and 5), compared to considering no days of persistent precipitation (perc-80-days-0; dark grey).
+On the other hand, for a fixed value of the persistence parameter (d = 2), increasing the percentile (perc-95-days-2; light grey) does not affect the timing of the temporal evolution, but reduces the PSI values and neglects episodes of stratiform rain (11-Jun).
 This analysis provides confidences that the selected parameters perc = 80, and d = 2, are suitable for summer and winter extremes detection, not to neglect all stratiform precipitation events and to identify cases where precipitation occurs over already very wet areas.

 The comparison against fldsum (dashed line), shows high spearman's rank correlations of the PSI, between 0.97 and 0.86, depending on the prec and d parameters.
-This implies that the PSI detects events ranked by highest maximum areal

-345 precipitation covering the functionality of fldsum.
-However, the PSI (perc 80 days 2; black) can help neglect weaker episodes such as the 11-Jun precipitation.
-Fig. 2 shows the 90 percentile of the 1971 2015 climatology over SGer for the PSI (black horizontal line), and the fldsum (dashed horizontal line) as a plausible threshold to detect extremes.
-Whereas the stratiform event of 11 Jun belongs to the 90 percentile of fldsum, it is neglected by the PSI, that only identifies events of very high grid-point intensity.
+This implies that the PSI detects events ranked by highest maximum areal precipitation covering the functionality of fldsum.
+However, the PSI (perc-80-days-2; black) can help neglect weaker episodes such as the 11-Jun precipitation.
+Fig. 2 shows the 90-percentile of the 1971-2015 climatology over SGer for the PSI (black horizontal line), and the fldsum (dashed horizontal line) as a plausible threshold to detect extremes.
+Whereas the stratiform event of 11-Jun belongs to the 90-percentile of fldsum, it is neglected by the PSI, that only identifies events of very high grid-point intensity.